 It’s no secret that CourseArc is an accessibility-first content authoring management system.
 We are constantly working on ways to improve accessibility for our users and helping clients do the same.
 In fact, we have endless blogs and resources on the topic of accessibility, so anyone curious to learn more can access them at the click of a button.

 Accessibility goes beyond ensuring that our buildings, roads and walkways are safe and usable for as many people regardless of ability.
 It also extends to our digital spaces – websites, online courses, social media, apps, etc. – to ensure that information and activities are sensible, meaningful, and usable for as many people as possible.

-Disabilities can be permanent, temporary or situational.
+Accessibility needs can be permanent, temporary or situational.
 Digital accessibility is for everyone, regardless of ability.
 While much of accessibility work focuses on ensuring people with disabilities have equal access to online information and activities, it benefits everyone.

 Global Document Accessibility

 No matter which tool you are using to create a document, the same requirements apply.
 Just like a website, documents are required to meet accessibility standards.
 These document accessibility standards can be broken down into three areas:

 The structure of a document is the behind-the-scenes organization.
 Commonly used word processing applications, like Microsoft Word and Google Docs, have features to support a user in setting up the document’s structure when you use their built-in tools.
 These programs add in the background code automatically when you use their built-in tools.
 The structure allows users to easily navigate the document.

 Structure refers to headings, lists and tables.
 Persons using assistive technology or keyboard navigation are unable to read structural elements when they are not properly formatted.
 Using programmatically formatted tables allows screen readers to identify the table and allows users to know when they are entering and exiting a table.